Who we are funded by:

 Building Better Opportunities brings together funding from the National Lottery Community Fund and the European Social Fund.
 The fund aims to help tackle the poverty and social exclusion faced by the most disadvantaged people in the Humber region.

-The BBO Project started on 1st November 2016 and is due to end on 31st October 2019
+The BBO Project started on 1st November 2016 and is due to end in June 2023.

 What is BBO and who is it for?